Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Strengthening formulations with binary split variables

 Generally, the more splits there are on the same feature in the tree, the more these constraints will tighten the formulation.
 At an extreme, we have the scenario where all splits in the tree are on the same feature.
 In the one-dimensional setting, it can be shown that the above formulation is ideal even for tree ensembles.

-\begin{theorem} [Ideal formulation for one-dimensional tree ensembles] The polyhedron defining a tree ensemble $\cap_{i=1}^T Q_i^{\text{expset}}$ is ideal if the feature is one-dimensional ($d=1$). \end{theorem}

-This result is proved in Appendix \ref{proof_ideal_one_dimension}.
+\begin{theorem} [Ideal formulation for one-dimensional tree ensembles] The polyhedron defining a tree ensemble $\cap_{i=1}^T Q_i^{\text{expset}}$ is ideal if the feature is one-dimensional ($d=1$). \end{theorem} This result is proved in Appendix \ref{proof_ideal_one_dimension}.
 It follows by proving that the matrix representation of the polyhedron is totally unimodular.
 In particular, the matrix has a special structure whereby it is possible to provide a bi-coloring of the columns, such that the difference in row sums between the two groups is in $\{-1,0,1\}$.
 A result from \cite{ghouila1962caracterisation} proves that such a matrix is totally unimodular.
-A linear program $\{\max \bm{c}'\bm{x} | A\bm{x}\leq \bm{b}\}$ has integer solutions if $b$ is integer and $A$ is a totally unimodular matrix \citep{schrijver1998theory}.
+A linear optimization formulation $\{\max \bm{c}'\bm{x} | A\bm{x}\leq \bm{b}\}$ has integer solutions if $b$ is integer and $A$ is a totally unimodular matrix \citep{schrijver1998theory}.

-The significance of this result is that it emphasizes the tightness of this formulation, relative to other formulations that are not ideal in this situation and have fractional solutions.
-In particular, in Example \ref{velibor_not_ideal}, we show that formulation (\ref{velibors_formulation}) is not ideal even if the problem is one-dimensional with a single tree.
-Furthermore, although the formulation isn't ideal when the input vector has multiple dimensions, we empirically show in Section \ref{sec:tighter_linear_relaxations} that the relaxation is tighter when the input vector is low dimensional.
+The significance of Theorem \ref{ideal_one_dimension} is that it emphasizes the tightness of this formulation relative to other formulations that are not ideal in the one-dimensional scenario and have fractional solutions.
+In particular, in Example \ref{velibor_not_ideal}, we show that formulation from \cite{veliborsPaper} is not ideal in this case.
+In addition, the formulations from \cite{chen2021assortment} and \cite{kim2022reciprocity} do not have this property.
+Furthermore, although this formulation isn't ideal when the input vector has multiple dimensions, we empirically show in Section \ref{sec:tighter_linear_relaxations} that the relaxation is tighter when the input vector is low dimensional.